 - $100 million – costs of crime

 And that’s just the state of Victoria – the total cost country-wide will be much more.
-So gambling can clearly cost people dearly in the form of addictive habits, emotional and mental problems, lost productivity at work, crime and the breakdown of relationships.
-And when you consider that the government rakes in roughly $6 billion a year in tax revenue from gambling, it appears that it does have a net-negative effect on society at the moment.
+So gambling can cost people through addictive habits, emotional and mental problems, lost productivity at work, crime and the breakdown of relationships.
+And when you consider that the government rakes in roughly $6 billion a year in tax revenue from gambling, it appears that it's having a net-negative effect on society at the moment.

 Other key statistics

-Here are a few other key gambling statistics from the Australian Institute of Family Studies:
+Here are a few other key gambling statistics from the most recent Australian Institute of Family Studies figures from 2018.

-- There are 6.8 million regular gamblers in Australia – 39% of the population
+- There were 6.5 million regular gamblers in Australia - 35% of the population

 - Gamblers generally spent around half their overall gambling outlay on a single product